 It’s no secret, I love baking bread and trying new ways to make it!
 I recently tried my Cast Iron Skillet Olive Oil Bread (YUM!) and my go-to of 4 Ingredient Dutch Oven No Knead Bread is a weekend staple.
-I also love cooking in my Romertopf clay pot!
-Our Romertopf Clay Pot Chicken & Vegetables recipe is a favorite for sure!
+I wanted to try out how our clay pot did with bread – and as you can see, it works wonders!

 - Crusty on the Outside

 I decided to give my Dutch oven a rest, and test out my Romertopf Clay Pot as a vessel to bake sourdough in.
 And the results?
 Absolutely delicious, warm and chewy sourdough with a crunchy crust.
 So basically… perfect consistency!
 The texture and crumb was exactly the same as when I bake in my Dutch Oven.

 I also love baking chicken in the clay pot… if you are looking for a foolproof recipe, this Romertopf Clay Pot Chicken & Roasted Vegetables is our favorite!

 Easy Bread Recipes With Sourdough Starter Discard

 This Sourdough Garlic Naan recipe is the perfect way to use your sourdough discard from a starter.
 I hate throwing out food (or rather, composting it!)- so I’m always looking for ways to reuse kitchen scraps to cut back on waste.

 Instead of tossing your discard when you feed your sourdough starter, try this awesome recipe instead.
 I have a whole page on my site for recipes that use sourdough discard.
 That way you can add a hint of sourdough flavor to your baked goods, and cut back on food waste.